Aphareus furca: Taxonomy

 Aphareus furca was first formally described in 1801 as Labrus furca with the type locality given as Mauritius.
-Under the synonym Aphareus caerulescens David Starr Jordan, John Otterbein Snyder and Shigeho Tanaka designated this species as the type species of the genus Aphareus in 1913, Georges Cuvier had created this genus in 1830 with A. caerulescens as it’s only member.
-The specific name furca means “fork”, a reference to the deeply forked caudal fin.
+Under the synonym Aphareus caerulescens David Starr Jordan, John Otterbein Snyder and Shigeho Tanaka designated this species as the type species of the genus Aphareus in 1913, Georges Cuvier had created this genus in 1830 with A. caerulescens as its only member.
+The specific name furca means "fork", a reference to the deeply forked caudal fin.

 Description

 Aphareus furca belongs to the tropical snapper and sea perches family, Lutjanidae.
 It can be reality identified by their adult coloration.
 This fish contains long filaments at the tips of its tail fin.
 Its body is of a bronze/blue-gray color and it has yellow fins.
 It reaches a maximum length of 70 cm but more commonly found to be a length of 25 cm.
 Males may be identified by yellow present on the head.
 The dorsal fin contains 10 spines and 10 or 11 soft rays, normally 11, while the anal fin has 3 spines and 8 soft rays and the pectoral fins have 15-16 rays.